 Yes, as this is an IFT sponsored initiative.
 We also encourage volunteers to join the International Division for a more complete perspective on the program.
 There is no charge for IFT members to join the division.

-Do I need to have food technology/related background to get involved with FSRD?
+Do I need to have a food science background to be on the Case Studies Team?

 What are the benefits of participating in FSRD?